'Knives Out 3' Is Coming Soon: Everything We Know About 'Wake Up Dead Man: A Knives Out Mystery'

 What is the plot of 'Knives Out 3?'

 Like with Glass Onion, Johnson and Netflix are tight-lipped about any possible plot for Wake Up Dead Man.
-All fans currently have to speculate over is the title and a single teaser from the teaser Netflix shared in their official Tudum announcement.
-In the brief clip, Craig says in his iconic Southern drawl, "In the beginning, the knives came out.
+All fans currently have to speculate over is the title and a couple of brief clips, including one Netflix shared in its official Tudum announcement.
+In the video, Craig says in his iconic Southern drawl, "In the beginning, the knives came out.
 Then, behold, the glass was shattered.
 But my most dangerous case yet is about to be revealed."